simukappu/activity_notification/README.md

   belongs_to :user

   # acts_as_notifiable configures your model as ActivityNotification::Notifiable
-  # with parameters as value or custom methods defined in your model as lambda or symbol
+  # with parameters as value or custom methods defined in your model as lambda or symbol.
+  # The first argument is the plural symbol name of your target model.
   acts_as_notifiable :users,
     # Notification targets as :targets is a necessary option
     # Set to notify to author and users commented to the article, except comment owner self